bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # unlocked computer count of &lt;bes fixlet&gt;

-Returns the number of computers that are not locked and that have reported that the specified Fixlet message is relevant.Note: This is a Console-only inspector.
+Returns the number of computers that are not locked and that have reported that the specified fixlet is relevant.Note: This is a Console-only inspector.

 # visible flag of &lt;bes fixlet&gt;